jayway/cljwordgraph/lab.md

     Ran 1 tests containing 1 assertions.
     1 failures, 0 errors.
     {:type :summary, :test 1, :pass 0, :fail 1, :error 0}
-6. Find the test and change 'false' to 'true'.
+6. In the test in the source file, change 'false' to 'true'.
 7. In the menu REPL, select 'Evaluate entire file'.
 8. In the REPL window (lower right), enter (run-tests) and hit Enter.
 You should see:
     Testing cljwordgraph.test.core